claytonchew/contribute-codes/content/terms-of-service.md

 ## Description of Service

-Contribute.Codes allows users to post non-profit and open-source projects and connect with volunteers and contributors.
+Contribute.Codes allows users to post non-profit and open-source projects and connect with contributors.
 By using Contribute.Codes, you agree to only list projects that are in the spirit of non-profit or open-source development.

 ## Account and Authentication